kirzolaa/arrowhead_new/README.md

 # Berry Phase Analysis

-This repository contains a Python script for analyzing Berry phases using the Wilson loop method.
-The script calculates Berry phases, Berry curvature, and visualizes the potential components \( V_A \) and \( V_X \) for a given Hamiltonian.
+This repository contains a Python script for analyzing Berry phases using various methods.
+The script calculates Berry connections, Berry phases, Berry curvature, and visualizes the potential components \( V_A \) and \( V_X \) for a given Hamiltonian.

 ## Table of Contents
 - [Installation](#installation)